 6. In either case, your Android is now set to download updates for apps whenever it becomes aware of them, and you’ll keep everything current.

-You could also do a hybrid option that allows you to download updates over any network, but you can set the phone to not to this until you select the appropriate options.
+You could also do a hybrid option that allows you to download updates over any network, but you can set the phone to not do it until you select the appropriate options.

 You now have a way to download Android app updates without Wi-Fi, and a way to allow your phone to keep things current for you automatically.

 Yes, app updates will consume mobile data if you are not within Wi-Fi range but want them to update anyway.
-Your phone’s settings or provider may call this cellular data as well, and it is the amount you can download each month.
+Your phone’s settings or provider may also call this cellular data, which is the amount you can download each month.

-If your plan has limits, updating large files over mobile data could be costly.
+Updating large files over mobile data could be costly if your plan has limits.
 Your device will still allow the updates to occur, but you will incur additional fees from your provider for going over the limits in your plan.

 You can get a plan at a higher tier that has increased limits or no limits at all.
 Alternatively, you can make sure that your Apple or Android device is not set to update apps automatically but is set to allow updates over a cellular network.
 This option will allow you to choose when you might want to update some apps but not others, and it is one way to stay within your limits.

 Updating apps allows for the freshest, smoothest user experience possible.
 It can improve performance, add features, or eliminate bugs.
-Wi-Fi is one of the ways you can update all of your large apps at once.
+Wi-Fi is one way you can update all of your large apps at once.